emilianavt/VSeeFaceSDK/README.md

 [UniVRM 0.89](https://github.com/vrm-c/UniVRM/releases/tag/v0.89.0), then import this SDK.
 Also make sure to set the project to [linear color space](https://docs.unity3d.com/Manual/LinearRendering-LinearOrGammaWorkflow.html).

+If you cannot use 2019.4.31f1, you can try any newer 2019.4 version.
+It might work.

 As an introduction, please watch [this tutorial video](https://youtu.be/jhQ8DF87I5I) by @[Virtual_Deat](twitter.com/Virtual_Deat).

 You can watch how the two included sample models were made [here](https://www.youtube.com/watch?v=T4LxyxfUAVY).